I have a deep interest in nature, gardening, and sustainability. The local arboretum is my universe of learning, and my garden is my lab!

 Atlas Cedars - Magnificent Trees

 Atlas Cedars grow beautifully and well into old age.
-These are long lived, formidable trees.
+These are long-lived, formidable trees.
 They can be found under the species Cedrus Atlanticas in the family pinaceae.
 They live in temperate parts of the world, but their natural habitat is on mountain tops.
 Atlas Cedars prefer to be surrounded by their own kind, but can mingle well with other conifers or deciduous trees.
-They can take dry soil up to a point which explains where they originally hail from, which is Morocco and Algeria throughout the Atlas Mountain range. thethey also live in the central and western Rif Mountain range.
+They can take dry soil up to the point that explains where they originally hail from, which is Morocco and Algeria, throughout the Atlas Mountain range.
+They also live in the central and western Rif Mountain ranges.

-These trees usually grow up to 120 feet tall but have been known to grow taller and they grow about 40 to 60 feet wide.
-As they age they tend to flatten out at the top instead of continuing to grow in a loosely pyarmidical shape.
-They are also a very solid looking tree because of their habit of growing limbs low and outward instead of higher up on the trunk.
-Contrary to their massive limbs, the pine needles are somewhat delicate including about fourteen to each group of needles.
+These trees usually grow up to 120 feet tall but have been known to grow taller, and they grow about 40 to 60 feet wide.
+As they age, they tend to flatten out at the top instead of continuing to grow in a loosely pyramidical shape.
+They are also a very solid-looking tree because of their habit of growing limbs low and outward instead of higher up on the trunk.
+Contrary to their massive limbs, the pine needles are somewhat delicate, including about fourteen to each group of needles.
 They are a beautiful blue-gray color.
 The pine cones are a different story.
-At any given time you may be able to view three different colored pinecones on one tree.
-Towards the bottom of the tree are the male pinecones which will be spring green when they are immature and brownish as they mature.
+At any given time, you may be able to view three different colored pinecones on one tree.
+Towards the bottom of the tree are the male pinecones, which will be spring green when they are immature and brownish as they mature.
 Towards the top of the tree are the female pinecones and these are larger and an unusual bluish-purple color at maturity.

 We humans are not the only ones who rely on this tree.
-It goes without saying many different small land animals and birds use this tree for food and shelter, but did you know that it is the only home to the Barbary Macaque?
+It goes without saying many different small land animals, and birds use this tree for food and shelter, but did you know that it is the only home to the Barbary Macaque?
 I know some monkeys live in trees in the jungle, but who would've guessed a monkey lives in a cedar tree at the top of a mountain?
-The Barbary Macaque depends on this tree for it's home.
-Unfortunately this tree is on the endangered species list due to over harvesting, along with the Barbary Macaque.
+The Barbary Macaque depends on this tree for its home.
+Unfortunately, this tree is on the endangered species list due to overharvesting, along with the Barbary Macaque.
 To help the Barbary Macaque, first learn more about them and what their needs are.
 Macaques are social animals and like to gather together in groups and can be found in the sturdy branches of the Atlas Cedars for protection from the weather or just to socialize.
-If you would like to learn more, I would suggest looking on any nature website or contact the BMAC which stands for Barbary Macaque Awareness and Conversation (www.barbarymacaque.org) to find out how you can help.
+If you would like to learn more, I would suggest looking on any nature website or contacting the BMAC, which stands for Barbary Macaque Awareness and Conversation (www.barbarymacaque.org), to find out how you can help.
 Your local library is also a great place to learn more about these intriguing monkeys.

 - Sahara Ice Cedar: Beautiful open form and compact in size, growing to about 7 feet high by 3.5 feet wide.
-The needles are very striking turning almost warm silvery white in spring, then moving to a variegated color at tips of silvery white and blue green to gray.
-By winter the needles will be either white or blue green at tips.
-The base remains a mid green, giving the whole tree an ombre effect.
+The needles are very striking, turning almost warm silvery white in spring, then moving to a variegated color at tips of silvery white and blue-green to gray.
+By winter, the needles will be either white or blue-green at the tips.
+The base remains a mid-green, giving the whole tree an ombre effect.
 Very striking.
-At ten years they are mature but during their growth period they will grow about seven inches per year.
+At ten years they are mature, but during their growth period, they will grow about seven inches per year.

 Cultivation Needs of the Atlas Cedar